The Supremacy and Sufficiency of Scripture

 It will be your life's driving passion to know God via the word of God, trusting the Spirit of God moment by moment. cultivate it as your life's habit. affect every decision.
 Soak in it so you take on its full flavor.
 Your personality flavored with the Bible.
 Cut you anywhere and you bleed Bible.
 Vision: the home, school, marketplace, public square drenched in Spirit-indwelt Bible-believing, Jesus-loving, Gospel-preaching people.

-Your heart less restless, your mind less distracted, your family less neglected, your work less all consuming, your heart at rest in Christ. mindset and motive only to love Jesus and do the will of God.
+Cling to the sufficient and supremacy of Scripture.
+God uses it to change you.
+He can make your heart less restless, your mind less distracted, your family less neglected, your work less all consuming, your heart at rest in Christ.
+May your mindset and motive be only to love Jesus and do the will of God.